JPML94/mexsweetco/README.md

 # Mex Sweet Co Online Store

-## A WIP Next app integrated with Moltin for e-co:wqmmerce.
+## A WIP Next app integrated with Moltin for e-commerce.